 Many technical colleges around the country offer comprehensive majors in air conditioning and industrial maintenance technology.
 Earning an Associate in Applied Science degree gives graduates the technical know-how to succeed, with courses such as electronics, wiring, drive systems, problem analysis, compressors and condensers.
 Since many air conditioning mechanics and installers work with the general public, students may also take courses in business writing and public speaking.

 After graduation, many mechanics and installers enter the workplace as apprentices to experienced professionals.
 This gives them the opportunity to learn more about their trade, while also gaining valuable experience and a steady paycheck.

-The BLS reports that job opportunities for HVAC-R mechanics and installers are expected to increase faster than the national average in coming years, growing at a rate of 14% from 2014-2024.
+The BLS reports that job opportunities for HVAC-R mechanics and installers are expected to increase much faster than the national average in coming years, growing at a rate of 13% from 2018-2028.
 Since the new systems have become more energy efficient and reliant on computer technology, there is also a need for qualified professionals who understand the new technology.

 Most job opportunities are expected to be for established plumbing, heating and air conditioning companies.
 Office buildings and apartment complexes also usually hire their own air conditioning professionals as part of the establishment's maintenance force.

 Air conditioning repair and installation professionals typically complete an associate's program or an apprenticeship to prepare for their career, and can complete their training as an HVAC-R repairer and installer.
 This qualifies them to work on heating systems and refrigeration equipment as well as air conditioning systems.
 They may work for companies, office buildings or apartment buildings.